qbikle/quiz-app/README.md

-Sure!
-Here's a basic template for a README file for your quiz project:

----

 # Quiz App

 This is a simple quiz application built using Next.js.
 Users can take a quiz consisting of random questions and see their score at the end.